mathemakitten/poetry/04 - Wayfinding.md

 it seems that the place which is always building the future

-has forgotten the people which built the city from the ground up
+has forgotten the people which built this place from the ground up

 <br/>